RhetTbull/PyImageSnap/README.md

 pip install pyobjc
 ```

 Note: This uses Cocoa framework APIs that are deprecated in OS X 10.15+.
-It may not run on Catalina or may complain loudly if it does run.
-I've only tested in on OS X 10.14.6 (Mojave).
+It seems to work fine on 10.15/Catalina but will almost certainly break in future OS versions.

 ### Installing